Flopet/The-Encryptor/README.md

-# The-Encryptor
+# __The-Encryptor__
   Python program used to quickly and easily encrypt and decrypt files.

+# __!!!WARNING!!!__
+  Be careful not to overwrite your keyfile after encryption!!!!